WeDevelop-ARG/full-stack-beginner-program/content/block-3/index.md

 ## Wrap-up

 Don't forget to ask any question you have.
-Also, contact Abel or Mauricio to get in touch with team members and learn how we use the things you just learned.
+Also, contact you Leader to get in touch with team members and learn how we use the things you just learned.

 ## Bonus